GeWu-Lab/LFAV/README.md

 ### License

-This project is released under the[CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).
+This project is released under the [CC BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).